fsantosbr/composite-key-idclass/README.md

 Composite Primary Key - @IdClass - Mapper

-When a database table contains a primary key made of 2 or more columns.
-We Use a class to represent the primary key.
+When a database table contains a primary key made of 2 or more columns, we use a class to represent the primary key.
 In this example, we are using @IdClass annotation in the Entity class.
-The Entity class has all attributes from the table, each attribute that are a compound primary key, we annotade with @Id.
-Still, we created a separed class with only the columns that are primary key.
-This class named EntityPK is used in the JpaRepository implementation.
+The Entity class has all attributes from the table and each attribute that is a compound primary key, we annotate it with @Id.
+Still, we create a separated class with only the columns that are primary key.
+This class could be named EntityPK and it will replace the ID in the JpaRepository implementation.

-With this approach (@IdClass), we can use query methods (we're using here).
+With this approach (@IdClass), we can use query methods (as we're using here).
-We can also use Oracle sequence for all attribute/column.
-Using embedded annotation won't let us work with oracle Sequence for fields in the composite primary key.
+We can also use Oracle sequences for all attribute/column.
+Using embedded annotation won't let us work with oracle Sequences for fields in the composite primary key.

 We're using mapper from org.mapstruct.
-This helps us mappinng entity to DTO and so on.
+This helps us mappinng entity to DTO and vice versa.
 In the pom:
     <dependency>
 			<groupId>org.mapstruct</groupId>